kubernetes/kubernetes/docs/proposals/pod-troubleshooting.md

 ### Mounting Pod Volumes

-When adding a container to the pod in either mode we can support an option to mount all pod volumes by name to a user-configurable mount point defaulting to `/mnt/volumes`.
+When debugging an application it's frequently useful to be able to inspect volumes shared within a pod.
+We can support an option to mount all pod volumes by name to a user-configurable mount point defaulting to `/mnt/volumes`.
 For *Copy Debug* this can be done when generating the new pod spec.
 The kubelet's debug handler would perform a similar action for *Running Debug*.

 ### Cross Mounting Container Images

-Depending on resolution of [#831](https://issues.k8s.io/831), the last step will be to implement cross-container filesystem image mounts.
-Implementing that feature would almost certainly require amending the Container Runtime Interface.
+Depending on resolution of [#831](https://issues.k8s.io/831), the final step will be to implement cross-container filesystem image mounts.
+Implementing that feature would almost certainly require amending the Container Runtime Interface to support mounting the filesystem of a different container.
 Once implemented it should be easy to amend the debug handler to mount the other container filesystems by name in (e.g.) `/mnt/containers`.

-### Open Questions

-*   How will affect SELinux labels and user namespace segregation?
-*   what security context is used by the new container? how does that interact with PodSecurityPolicy?

 ## User Stories